 - Red Hat Enterprise Linux (RHEL) or Suse Linux Enterprise Server (SLES) or compatible

 - Postfix

-- MariaDB (or MySQL 5.7)
+- MariaDB

-- Java OpenJDK 11
+- Java OpenJDK 17

 - Apache Tomcat 10

 - Python 3

 2.3 Open Platform Design

 A software like OpenEMM must not operate as an island, but it should be capable to be integrated with third party systems like a CRM or CMS software, an e-commerce shop, an ERP platform or a business intelligence software.
 Therefore, OpenEMM was designed to be a very open and flexible platform with lots of interfaces and extension capabilities.
 It can be used headless, too.